paolo96/scp-wallet-android/translations.md

 Please follow these guidelines when translating the strings.xml file:
 * Don't translate comments (the ones that look like these: < ! -- this is a comment -- >)
 * Don't change the strings name, but only the value.
-For example the row "< string name="button_save" >Save< / string >" should become in italian "< string name="button_save" >Salve< / string >".
+For example the row "< string name="button_save" >Save< / string >" should become in italian "< string name="button_save" >Salva< / string >".
 Notice that button_save isn't changed.
 * Maintain the formatting of the english strings when possible.
 For example if a string ends with a period, the translation should also end with a period.
 If a string starts with a capital letter, the translation should also start with a capital letter if it makes sense in the language you're translating to.
 * Treat variables carefully.
 Some strings contain variables that look like this "%1$s".
 For example "%1$s minutes ago" will be displayed as "10 minutes ago" or "25 minutes ago" to the user.
 Position them where it makes most sense in the translation.
 * Special characters.
 You can find [here](https://developer.android.com/guide/topics/resources/string-resource#escaping_quotes) a list of characters that must be escaped and how to escape them.
-For example the single quote ' should be escaped with a backslash \'
+For example the single quote ' should be escaped with a backslash \\'
 * Partial translations will not be merged, although you can still push them, maybe someone else will complete them

 ## Translation updates